pattonj/BereaConvo/README.md

 Attendance
 	To mark a convocation as attended, long press on the list title until a green arrow appears.
 This does NOT mark it as attended in the Berea College database.
 It is simply a way to help you keep track of how many you have attended.
 You still are required to turn in your convocation card.

+**Code Comments**
+- There are plenty of comments in the code which shoudl explain what things are for.
+It is importnat to realize that currenlty there is no way to update the app mid-year and keep the list of attended convos.
+(This is something that needs fixed in the future).
+When updating the list of convos you must update the "app_version" from the String.xml file.
+This alerts the app of a change in convo information and clears the storedattendance string.
+If you do not do this, the program will attempt to merge the data and the string into the array list and want to access a position in the string that doesn't exist!

 **Known Issuese**
 - Occasionally the image for the side menu does not tile as the XML layout specifies, but rather streches.
 This is a bug with Android and not the code.